 However, even before this achievement, Megaworld has pioneered the mixed-use development of real estate in the form of community townships that fuse the live-work-play concept with the demands of BPO firms.
-Its Eastwood City township project with its cyberpark, residential condo towers, and mall has transformed Libis, Quezon City into one of the emerging business districts in the metro.
+Its Eastwood City township project with residential condo towers, cyberpark, and mall has transformed Libis, Quezon City into one of the emerging business districts in the metro.

 Other landmark projects such as McKinley Hill and Forbes Town Center cater to an international clientele and contribute to the emergence of Bonifacio Global City in Taguig as a progressive business district next to Makati CBD.
 Another project, Newport City in Pasay, combines residential development with hotels and a themed entertainment and commercial hub.